xuizy/Average_consensus_with_resilience_and_privacy_guarantees_without_losing_accuracy/README.md

-# Average consensus with resilience and_privacy guarantees without losing accuracy
+# Average consensus with resilience and privacy guarantees without losing accuracy

-This repository contains the implementation of the methodology proposed in the paper titled **"Private and Resilient Average Consensus in Networked Agents"**.
+This repository contains the implementation of the methodology proposed in the paper titled **"Average consensus with resilience and privacy guarantees without losing accuracy"**.
 This paper addresses the challenge of achieving private and resilient average consensus among a group of discrete-time networked agents without losing accuracy.
 To use this work please cite the following:

 [TO_INSERT_BIBTEX_ENTRY]